top of page

 • can strengthen the voice by holding and maintaining a single note.

-Don't rush or speed up to get through the exercise on one breath, this sacrifices the benefits.
-Instead, pause after "Oo Ah", keep the mouth open, and re-breathe through the mouth in the same space of the Ah vowel.
+Pro Tip: Don't rush or speed up to get through the exercise on one breath—this sacrifices the benefits.
+Instead, pause after "Oo Ah," keep the mouth open, and re-breathe through the mouth in the same space of the Ah vowel.

 In other words don't close your mouth after you sing "Oo Ah", you only have to open it again to take a breath.
 (Practice without the video or a piano)

-Many of my students try to sneak in a snatch breath before the "Oo Ah".
-Don't do this, instead, shorten the exercise to "My mother makes me mash my mini m&m's, Oo Ah", until you have the breath control skills to do the full version.
+Many of my students try to sneak in a quick breath before the "Oo Ah."
+Instead, I recommend shortening the exercise to "My mother makes me mash my mini m&m's, Oo Ah," until you develop the breath control skills for the full version.

 Singing on one note can be surprisingly difficult.
 The natural tendency is to move off the note in anticipation of the next note in a melody.
-Additionally, each vowel has its own perceived pitch, adding to the confusion.
-Therefore, I've added a repeated beat of the note in thise updated version.
+Additionally, each vowel has its own perceived pitch, adding to the challenge.
+Therefore, I've added a repeated beat of the note in this updated version.

 The Semitone Interval - Oo Ah: